enasequence/pipelite/README.md

 Inner interfaces and classes (file submission pipeline is used as an example):

-* Launcher: initializes pipelite components (pipelite launcher, storage, task source)
+* Launcher: initializes pipelite components (pipelite pipelite.launcher, storage, task source)
 * PipeliteLauncher: executes processes in a thread pool
 * PipeliteProcess (ProcessLauncher): provides stage instances to a stage executor
 * ResourceLocker (DBLockManager, MemoryLocker, OracleStorage): manages locking for prevention of process overlapping